Skip to main content

 • Chronic bone infections that have not resolved with traditional treatment

-It is important to understand these are only a few of the conditions that may be treated with HBO.
-There are several other conditions for which HBO is useful in treating.
-Please discuss your condition with your doctor to determine if you may benefit from treatment with HBO.
+It is important to understand these are only a few of the conditions that may be treated with HBO and that HBO can be useful in treating other conditions.
+We recommend you discuss your condition with your clinician to determine if you may benefit from treatment with HBO.

 The standards of care for hyperbaric medicine are set by the nationally recognized Undersea Hyperbaric & Medical Society.
 These standards of care are the basis for the treatment protocols utilized by LVHN facilities for your care and treatment.